-One useful concept to learn is reentrant (or re-entrant) tuning.
-For example the standard tuning for soprano, concert and tenor ukuleles is a reentrant tuning.
+One useful concept to understand is reentrant (or re-entrant) tuning.
+For example, the standard tuning for soprano, concert, and tenor ukuleles is a reentrant tuning.
 So how does a reentrant tuning differ from the standard tunings used with a guitar or bass, for instance?
-With a non-reentrant tuning the strings are ordered from the lowest pitch to the highest.
-Consider for example the standard guitar tuning (E-A-D-G-B-E).
+With the so-called linear tuning, the strings are ordered from the lowest pitch to the highest.
+Consider, for example, the standard guitar tuning (E-A-D-G-B-E).

-However, in a reentrant tuning the strings don’t follow this linear pattern.
-If the ukulele used linear tuning, the 4th string would be lowest in pitch, and the other strings would get progressively higher.
-Instead, in the standard ukulele tuning the 4th string is actually higher than the 3rd string.
+In a reentrant tuning, the strings don’t follow a linear pattern.
+If the ukulele used linear tuning, the fourth string would be lowest in pitch, and the other strings would get progressively higher.
+Instead, in the standard ukulele tuning, the fourth string is actually higher than the third string.
 This exception that breaks the linear tuning is known as a re-entry.
-Other stringed instruments that use a re-entrant tuning include the banjo and cuatro, a Venezuelan guitar-like instrument.
+Other stringed instruments that use a reentrant tuning include the banjo and cuatro, a Venezuelan guitar-like instrument.

-The reentrant tuning—also known as the high G tuning—is the most common one, making it also the most popular ukulele tuning.
-Because a re-entrant tuning does not go from lowest to highest in a linear manner, the reentrant tuning of a ukulele might seem odd to many who are familiar with other instruments, such as the guitar and bass.
+The reentrant tuning — also known as the high G tuning — is the most common one, making it also the most popular ukulele tuning.
+Because a reentrant tuning doesn’t go from lowest to highest in a linear manner, the reentrant tuning of a ukulele might seem odd to many who are familiar with other instruments, such as the guitar and bass.

 How to tune a ukulele

-Now you know how the different types of ukuleles differ from each other and the ukulele is a bit different from other common stringed instruments because of its re-entrant tuning.
-Next we’ll look at how to get your ukulele in tune.
+Now you know how the different types of ukuleles differ from each other and that the ukulele is a bit different from other common stringed instruments because of its reentrant tuning.
+Next, we’ll look at how to get your ukulele in tune.

 One way to tune your ukulele is with an electronic tuner.
-There are different kinds of electronic tuner devices and you can buy one from a music store or an online retailer.
+There are different kinds of electronic tuner devices, and you can buy one from a music store or an online retailer.
 These devices work simply by listening to the pitch of your ukulele and telling whether the string is flat (too low) or sharp (too high).
-Many electronic tuner devices have a clip-on mechanism that can be used to attach the tuner to the headstock of your ukulele, for instance.
+Many electronic tuners have a clip-on mechanism that can be used to attach the tuner to the headstock of your ukulele.

 Sounds handy, but there’s a catch.
-These devices can cost you a good penny, at least in case you want good quality.
-Opting for a cheap electronic ukulele tuning device may not be a good option either.
-Cheaper tuning devices for the ukulele—or other stringed instruments for that matter—may not be entirely reliable and consistent while a higher quality tuning device can cost a fortune.
+These devices can cost a pretty penny – at least if you want good quality.
+Opting for a cheap electronic ukulele tuner may not be a good option either.
+Cheaper electronic tuners for the ukulele — or other stringed instruments for that matter — may not be entirely reliable and consistent.

 Tuning with a piano